meteorhacks/meteorhacks.github.io/_posts/meteor-weekly/2014-06-06-kadira-blaze-hooks.md

 > Note:
 >
 > I was too busy on the last weekend so I was not able to publish Meteor Weekly on monday.
 So, this episode covers both last week and this week.
-There won't be a Meteor Weekly on next monday(June 9th) but will be continued as usual after that.
+There won't be a Meteor Weekly on next monday(June 9th).
+But Meteor Weekly will be continued as usual after that.

 ## Kadira